 Residential Biodiversity contribution

-Not to cause permit of suffer the Implementation of the Residential Development until the Residential Biodiversity Contribution Notice has been paid to the District Council and it shall pay the Residential Biodiversity Contribution to the District Council prior to the Implementation of the Residential Development.
+Not to cause permit of suffer the Implementation of the Residential Development until the Residential Biodiversity Contribution has been paid to the District Council and it shall pay the Residential Biodiversity Contribution to the District Council prior to the Implementation of the Residential Development.

 Employment Biodiversity contribution

-Not to cause permit of suffer the Implementation of the Employment Development until the Employment Biodiversity Contribution Notice has been paid to the District Council and it shall pay the Employment Biodiversity Contribution to the District Council prior to the Implementation of the Employment Development.
+Not to cause permit of suffer the Implementation of the Employment Development until the Employment Biodiversity Contribution has been paid to the District Council and it shall pay the Employment Biodiversity Contribution to the District Council prior to the Implementation of the Employment Development.

 training and Employment Plan